Strong quake shakes Indonesia’s capital; no tsunami alert

-JAKARTA, Indonesia (AP) — A powerful earthquake shook parts of Indonesia’s main island of Java on Friday, causing buildings in the capital to sway, but there were no immediate reports of serious damage or casualties.
+JAKARTA, Indonesia (AP) — A powerful earthquake shook parts of Indonesia’s main island of Java on Friday, damaging buildings and houses and sending people into the streets, but there were no immediate reports of casualties.
 Officials said there was no danger of a tsunami.

 The U.S. Geological Survey said the magnitude 6.6 quake was located in the Indian Ocean about 88 kilometers (54 miles) southwest of Labuan, a coastal town in Banten province.
 It was centered at a depth of 37 kilometers (23 miles), it said.

-Indonesia’s Meteorology, Climatology and Geophysics Agency said there was no danger of a tsunami.
+Dwikorita Karnawati, head of Indonesia’s Meteorology, Climatology, and Geophysical Agency, said there was no danger of a tsunami but warned of possible aftershocks.

+High-rises in Jakarta, the capital, swayed for more than 10 seconds and some ordered evacuations, sending streams of people into the streets.
+Even two-story homes shook strongly in the satellite cities of Tangerang, Bogor and Bekasi.

-Earthquakes occur frequently across the sprawling archipelago nation, but it is uncommon for them to be felt in the capital, Jakarta.
-Residents of high-rises in the city of 10 million felt a few seconds of swaying.
-Even two-story homes shook strongly in the satellite city of Tangerang.
+Earthquakes occur frequently across the sprawling archipelago nation, but it is uncommon for them to be felt in Jakarta.

 “The tremor was horrible … everything in my room was swinging,” said Laila Anjasari, a Jakarta resident who lives on the 19th floor of an apartment building, “We ran out and down the stairs in panic.”